 - Request regular comments and suggestions from your employer on how to advance to the next level

-- Your manager might be impressed by a nice PowerPoint presentation that summarises your performance and expertise
+- Your manager might be impressed by a nice PowerPoint presentation that summarizes your performance and expertise

 - Be Patient; they will see your potential and give you the promotion you deserve

-You now have a mini blueprint on how to get a promotion and climb the corporate ladder.
+You now have a mini blueprint on how to ask for a promotion and climb the corporate ladder.
 My guess is that most of the people reading this article won’t take action.

 You’re not an average person.
 You’re an action taker.
 Now go get your promotion, it’s all yours.

 |||^||Psychology Today: How to Use Your Emotions to Build Relationships that Work|